Gemma Luz Bosch

 Free admission

-In the 5th edition of the BoCA Bienal, the cycle of performances in natural spaces “I want to see my mountains” returns with three performances by artists Gemma Luz Bosch, Isabel Cordovil, and Janet Novás who revisit Beuys’ legacy.
+In the 5th edition of the BoCA Bienal, the cycle of performances in natural spaces “I want to see my mountains” returns with performances by artists Gemma Luz Bosch and Isabel Cordovil who revisit Beuys’ legacy.
 Between Lisbon and Madrid, their new creations create new links between art, ecology and imagination.

 Fascinated by the sonic textures that clay can generate, Gemma Luz Bosch creates ceramic instruments that transform matter into music.
 In this performance, the artist takes the audience on an intimate journey, where each vibration awakens listening and invites you to land in a natural space in the heart of the city.
 A sensory encounter that fuses craftsmanship, sound and landscape, revealing the poetry hidden in the molded earth.